SRF says it was founded by Yogananda in 1920. Is it true? And what kind of founding could it be, if so?

 Yogananda moved in with the Lewises in their home at 24 Electric Avenue in Somerville, Boston.
 "This was the home of Dr. and Mrs. Minott Lewis from 1920 to 1924.
 The Lewises occupied the second floor."
 Yogananda "stayed here frequently, and for some time had a room on the third floor at the back of the house."
 (In the Footsteps, 2011:9) He stayed with them in this way for about three years (1920-23)

 ❋ Yogananda's American fellowship, was it founded when the Rosicrucian Minott Lewis was taught to see inner Light on Christmas Eve into Christmas Night in 1920?
-That hardly seems much likely, considering the evidence so far.
+That does not seem much likely so far.

 Early Yogananda disciples